-- 6. Click Add New Node to add the second and third GigaVUE-FM instances.
-Enter all the required details.
-Click the Save icon to validate the details entered for the instances.
-Once the first three instances are added to the HA group, Continue button is enabled. - 7.
+- Click the Save icon to validate the details entered for the instances.
+Once the first three instances are added to the HA group, Continue button is enabled. - 9.
 Use the Add New Node button to continue to add the GigaVUE-FM HA instances.
-When adding the instances, define the role of the instances either as: - Active-eligible - Supporting instances - 8.
-Review the details of the GigaVUE-FM instances.
-Use the Back button to go back and change the details.
+When adding the instances, define the role of the instances either as: - Active-eligible - Supporting instances

-9. Click the <icon> to edit the details of the GigaVUE-FM instances, if required.
+- 10. Review the details of the GigaVUE-FM instances.
+Use the Back button to go back and change the details. - 11.
+Click the <icon> to edit the details of the GigaVUE-FM instances, if required.